Freshdesk Jira Integration in the Age of Customer Satisfaction

-The success of any help desk relies on the ability to connect all systems in order to process customer concerns such as issues, incidents, bugs, etc.
+The success of any help desk relies on its ability to connect with other systems in order to process customer concerns such as issues, incidents, bugs, etc.

 When two teams are working with Freshdesk and Jira, they have to find a way to consolidate data to keep every stakeholder up to speed.